zenml-io/zenml/docs/book/collaborate/zenml-server.md

 Sometimes, you may need to exchange or collaborate on Stack configurations with other developers or even just have your Stacks available on multiple machines.
-While you can always zip up your Profile files or check [the local ZenStore](./profiles.md) files into version control, a more elegant solution is have some kind of service accessible from anywhere in your network and providing a REST API that can be used to store and access your Stacks over the network.
+While you can always zip up your Profile files or check [the local ZenStore](./profiles.md) files into version control, a more elegant solution is to have some kind of service accessible from anywhere in your network that provides a REST API that can be used to store and access your Stacks over the network.

 The ZenServer, short for ZenML Server, is a distributed client-server ZenML